OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 We will not share information about you with outside parties except as described below or elsewhere in this Privacy Policy:

 *   With your consent, including if we notify you through our Services that the information you provide will be shared in a particular manner and you subsequently agree to provide such information.
-*   With third party vendors, consultants and other service providers who need access to such information to carry out their work for us;
+*   With third party vendors, consultants and other service providers who need access to such information to carry out their work for us.
+This includes Onfido, the provider of our Identity Verification product.
 *   With others who access or use our Services in accordance with the privacy settings you establish (please see “Your Information Choices” below for more information about how to manage your sharing preferences);
 *   With search engines in order to index the content you provide as part of a discussion forum or public profile;
 *   With partners who run contests, special offers or other events or activities in connection with our Services;